StefanFeltenmark/PhysicalQuantities/README.md

-# Dimension and Sort
+# PhysicalQuantities

-DimensionAndSort is a package written in C# for representing physical quantities in a consistent way.
+PhysicalQuantities is a package written in C# for representing physical quantities in a consistent way.

 It is written and maintained by Stefan Feltenmark, stefan@feltenmark.se

-Copyright 2023
+Copyright 2026